COVID-19 SAFETY @ ROBIN HOOD'S FAIRE

 Robin Hood’s Faire intends to open on May 22, 2021, safeguarding our patron and performer safety at all times.
 Here are the steps we are taking.
 We will continue to adapt these steps to meet or exceed State and CDC guidelines.
 These guidelines include (but are not limited to):

-- Program Administrator: We have appointed a State-certified program administrator to ensure all State and CDC guidelines are met or exceeded.
+- Program Administrator: We have appointed a program administrator to ensure all covid rules are implemented.

-- Staffing: We will maintain a log of all employees to support contact tracing.
+- Staffing: We are maintaining a log of all employees to support contact tracing.
 Attendants will remain at the same workstations throughout the day to minimize movement.
-We encourage all Faire members to stay home if they are sick.
+Faire personnel will remain home if they are sick.

-- Handwashing Stations: We encourage guests and members of the Faire to bring hand sanitizer.
-There will be numerous handwashing stations around the Faire.
+- Sanitizer Stations: We encourage guests and members of the Faire to bring hand sanitizer.
+There will be numerous sanitizer stations around the Faire.

 - Games: Axes, daggers, spears, and equipment for games will be sanitized after each use.

-- Health Checks: All members of the Faire will receive a daily health screening before entering the grounds.
+- Health Checks: All Faire personnel will receive a daily health screening before entering the grounds.
 The health test will include a temperature check using a touch-free thermometer.
-At this time, the state does NOT require temperature checks of patrons but advises us to collect the relevant data for contact tracing.
+A daily log will track the general health and wellness of all faire personnel each morning and will be accessible by health officials should contact tracing information be needed.

 - Expanded Eating Areas: Main eating areas will follow all guidelines for outdoor restaurants per State health guidelines.
 We will have these areas roped off and not require masks while eating or drinking there.
 We will space tables appropriately for social distancing under tents and in the open air.
 We will sanitize these areas frequently.